-My name's Peter Gasston* and I'm a freelance front-end developer.
-I code mainly client-side languages (although I'm familiar with server-side too) and I'm a keen advocate of web standards.
-If you're interested, there's a fuller biography and samples of work below.
+My name’s * and I’m a veteran front-end developer and technologist, working at rehab studio.
+I code mainly client-side languages (although I’m familiar with server-side too) and I’m a keen advocate of web standards.
+If you’re interested, there’s a fuller biography and samples of work below.

-I’m the author of The Book of CSS3: A Developer’s Guide to the Future of Web Design, released in May 2011, and have written for print and online publications including .Net magazine and Smashing Magazine.
+I’m the author of The Modern Web and The Book of CSS3, and have written for print and online publications including .Net magazine and Smashing Magazine.
 I used to write about the next version of CSS at CSS3.info.
 I have spoken at web development meetings and Ignite London (see my Lanyrd page, below).
 I’m actively looking for more speaking and writing opportunities.

 * Note: You may not use my email address to contact me regarding link exchanges; I consider this spam, and will report it as such.